The complete guide to the Barnevelder chicken. An overview of this classic dutch breed.

 When it comes to caring for Barnevelder chickens, there are a few key things that you need to keep in mind.

-Firstly, these birds require a spacious coop with plenty of room to move around and roost.
+Firstly, these are big birds that require a spacious coop with plenty of room to move around and roost.
+Barnevelders need 4 sq ft per bird inside the coop and 10 sq ft in the run.
+They tolerate confinement but thrive with free-range time.

 Secondly they also need access to a secure outdoor area where they can scratch, peck, and soak up the sun.